cloudmaven/documentation/pages/acs/acs_geoserver.md

 ---

 ## Introduction
 This page describes an example Geoserver deployment for hosting and visualizing Lidar (satellite) data.
 This prototype was developed for the University of Washington Library Data Services.
+Geoserver is an open-source map server and leaflet.js is an open-source javacript library for creating interactive maps.
+The steps outlined here will show you that creating your own map server for geospatial data collaboration is easily achievable.

 ## Links
 [Webmap created using Leaflet.js](http://lidarwebmap.cloudmaven.org)